 In the Short-Term Rental industry, hosts who leverage technology at their vacation rental are better positioned to succeed.
 By using the industry’s latest technologies, you can minimize your workload while making your operations more efficient.
 For example, there was a study done on ‘Exploring Smart Home Device Use by Airbnb Hosts’, and it stated that hosts were less concerned about their guest’s privacy, as well as felt that the smart lock provided a unique advantage to their guests, giving them a competitive advantage over other vacation rentals.
 Being that smart home locking devices can be operated from your mobile phone, it’ll save you the hassle of arranging a time to exchange keys in person, so your short-term rental guests would be able to enter your property immediately once they arrive.

 No matter what aspect of your operations you are trying to improve, there is a technological solution.

 4. Verify Your Insurance

+Professional hosts need professional insurance.
 With so many guests checking in and out, Short Term Rental insurance is an absolute must.
 There is a common misconception that owners can rely on their existing insurance for coverage, but homeowner policies traditionally exclude business activity.
-Check with your insurer to see if you’re covered against injuries, theft, or damages caused by Short Term Rental guests.
-Proper Insurance recommends asking your current insurer the following question to determine compatibility with your Short Term Rental business.
+Check with your insurer to see if you’re covered against injuries, theft, or damage caused by Short Term Rental guests.
+Proper Insurance recommends asking your current insurer the following question to determine compatibility with your Short-Term Rental business.

 If I regularly entrust my property/vacation home to a paying vacation rental guest for a period of less than 30 days, and that guest damages, steals, or is injured at my property; do I have property and liability coverage?